daksh98/COMP3311-T3-2020/README.md

 ### Course Summary
 This course aims to explore in depth the practice of developing database applications and the theory behind relational database systems.
 It will also give a very brief overview of the technologies used in implementing database management systems and the past, present and future of database systems.
-#### On successfully completing this course, students should be able to:
+#### On successfully completing this course, students are be able to:
 1. develop accurate, non-redundant data models;
 2. realise data models as relational database schemas;
 3. formulate queries via the full range of SQL constructs;